 The beauty of the Snug Play+ headphones, other than they allow your kids to watch Wild Kratz without everybody on the plane staring you down, is that they fold up to fit in your carry-on.
 Plus, the comfortable cans automatically limit the volume to protect your kid’s ears and rock a sharing port so you can plug in another pair of headphones ⏤ in case you to have a second child in tow or just want to watch PBS, too.
-They’re made for ages 3 to 9 and come in one of 14 festive colors.
+They’re made for ages three to nine and come in one of 14 festive colors.

 Fly-Tot Inflatable Airplane Cushion

 Like BedBox, Fly-Tot wants to help your kid get some solid sack time on long flights.
 Essentially, it’s a 21-inch-tall inflatable ottoman that transforms the airplane seat into a toddler bed.
 It sits on the floor between most economy and premium economy seats, and inflates in less than three minutes using the accompanying foot pump.
-It’s built for kids up to 4-feet, 7-inches (or 165 pounds), and the new model which debuted this spring also includes a carry-on strap.
+It’s built for kids up to four-feet, seven-inches (or 165 pounds), and the new model which debuted this spring also includes a carry-on strap.

 Kids Fly Safe CARES Airplane Harness